 No pain, no gain mentality

 Whether you’re frequently typing on a computer or playing tennis, you’re at risk for repetitive strain injuries (RSI).
 Athletes, who are dedicating countless hours to perfecting their form or building endurance, are particularly at risk for RSI.
-In fact, repetition injuries account for 30 percent of all college athletes’ injuries.
-More college athletic injuries happen in practice — not competition — in nearly every sport.
+In fact, of all college athletes’ injuries.
+More college athletic — not competition — in nearly every sport.

 Similarly, Hitzmann explained, personal trainers develop chronic compressions in their joints, neck, and low back from repeating movements.
 “I found that the majority of fitness pros I talked to had at least one joint that was irritated or causing them pain,” she shared.